 - Heavy framework; production instances need more memory

-Timeline: MVP in 12–20 weeks (slow start, but fast scaling after that).
+Timeline: MVP in 12–20 weeks (slow start, fast scaling after).

 Cost: High development.
 Low operational (JVM is rock-solid at scale).

-10. ASP.NET Core (C# Backend)
+10. ASP.NET Core (C# backend)

 What it is: Microsoft's enterprise framework built on C#.
 Comparable to Spring Boot in scope.